tarcisobraz/covid19-skorea/README.md

 As part of the activities of Udacity's Data Science Nanodegree I'm enrolled, I have to choose a publicly available dataset and run a data analysis on it.
 I wanted to do something which would be relevant to the current world context.
 As we are going through the COVID-19 pandemic, I decided to build my project on this subject.
 For this analysis, I use [South Korea's publicly available COVID-19 dataset](https://www.kaggle.com/kimjihoo/coronavirusdataset), aiming at answering the following questions:

-1. How did the disease spread within South Korea's provinces over time?
+1. How did the disease spread within the provinces over time?
 2. What characteristics are good predictors of the patient status?
-3. What are the riskiest COVID-19 infection locations in Seoul (where infected people have visited the most)?
+3. What are the riskiest locations for COVID-19 infection in Seoul (where infected people have visited the most)?

 ## Repository Structure / Files <a name="files"></a>